Microeconomic Theory at Michigan State University

 Jay Pil Choi, Platform design biases in ad-funded two-sided markets (with Doh-Shin Jeon),

-The RAND Journal of Economics, April 2023.
+Rand Journal of Economics, April 2023.

 Benjamin Bushong, Learning with misattribution of reference dependence (with Tristan Gagnon-Bartsch),